AdaCore/learn/intro_to_ada.rst

        end loop;
     end Greet;

-What we can see here is that Ada features an ``elsif`` keyword.
+What we can see here is that Ada features an :ada:`elsif` keyword.
 For those interested, this is a way of avoiding the classical `dangling else <https://en.wikipedia.org/wiki/Dangling_else>`__ problem.